irdest/irdest/docs/developer/src/website/translate.md

-# Translate the qaul Web Site
+# Translate the irdest Web Site

-**The qaul web site is multilingual and can be translated into any language.**
+**The irdest web site is multilingual and can be translated into any language.**

 ## Translating a Content Page